-What mountains do you pray to move?
+• What mountains do you pray to move?

 aith can waiver when our prayers to God go unanswered.
-Nobel Peace Prize laureate and Holocaust survivor Elie Wiesel died in July.
-His book Night describes his experiences at Auschwitz.
+Nobel Peace Prize laureate and Holocaust survivor Elie Wiesel describes in his book Night his experiences of

+Auschwitz.
 Wiesel lost his faith in the flames burning dead children in the pits he saw the night he arrived.
 "Never shall I forget those moments which murdered my God and my soul and turned my dreams to dust."